Divyanshivaswan/Pathogenic-versus-beneficial-bacteria-classification/README.md

 The objective of this project is to accurately distinguish between pathogenic strains (such as *Agrobacterium*) and beneficial variants (agrobacterium) found in soil .
 Instead of treating biological data purely as raw matrices, the pipeline applies customized feature engineering tailored for genomic sequences.

 ## Dataset & Biological Input
-The model was trained on distinct genomic sequences in FASTA format:
+The model was trained on distinct genomic sequences of 16srRNA in FASTA format obtained from NCBI:
-- `pathogenic_bacteria.fasta`: Contains genomic sequences of plant-pathogenic strains.
+- `pathogenic_bacteria - Agrobacterium.fasta: Contains genomic sequences of plant-pathogenic strains.
-- `beneficial_bacteria.fasta`: Contains sequences of growth-promoting soil microbes.
+- `beneficial_bacteria - Rhizobium.fasta : Contains sequences of growth-promoting soil microbes.

 ## Key Features & Methodology
 - **Sequence Tokenization:** Implemented k-mer tokenization to break down long DNA/RNA sequences into overlapping biological tokens.